Wildlife Migration and Movement

 Harborton Frog Crossing Project (Hwy 30 near Linnton)

-The Foundation is the fiscal sponsor of the Harborton Frog Crossing Coalition and a proposed project located near Harborton Drive on Highway 30 in the Linnton community.
+The Foundation is the fiscal sponsor of the Harborton Frog Crossing Coalition and a proposed project located near Harborton Drive on Highway 30 in the community of Linnton.

-• This is where volunteers with the Frog Shuttle are working to conserve a subpopulation of Northern red-legged frogs.
+This is the location where volunteers with the Frog Shuttle are working to conserve a subpopulation of Northern red-legged frogs.
 See https://myowf.org/fiscal-sponsorship and scroll to “Linnton Frogs” to learn more.

-• The Frog Shuttle isn’t a sustainable solution to conservation of this sub-population of red-legged frogs so the Coalition has commissioned a wildlife crossing mitigation study to address the unique needs of this species.
+The Frog Shuttle isn’t a long-term solution to conservation of this sub-population of red-legged frogs so the Coalition commissioned a wildlife crossing mitigation analysis and conceptual design for a dedicated passage structure to address the unique needs of this species.

 Palensky Wildlife Crossing Project (Hwy 30, 2 miles north of Linnton)